 After the inspection, we use two or three approaches to determining the value of the property: the sales approach and, in the case of a commercial or rental property, an income approach.

 This is where we pull information on local construction costs, labor rates and other factors to derive how much it would cost to replace the property being appraised.
 This estimate usually sets the upper limit on what a property would sell for.
 It's also the least used predictor of value.

-Appraisers can tell you a lot about the communities in which they work.
-They innately understand the value of certain features to the residents of that area.
-Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the home in question.
-Using knowledge of the value of certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.
+Appraisers get to know the subdivisions in which they appraise.
+They thoroughly understand the value of certain features to the people of that area.
+Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the property in question.
+Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they more accurately portray the features of subject property.

 Valuation Using the Income Approach

 In the case of income producing properties - rental houses for example - the appraiser may use an additional approach to value.
 In this case, the amount of income the property generates is factored in with income produced by comparable properties to determine the current value.